keithcroxford/zeroshot_example/README.md

 # Dependencies
 - You need Python >= 3.11
 - Pandas, and the transformers libs must be installed on you machine.

+#How  to run
+- Clone the repo
+- Ensure that dependencies are handled
+- run `python example.py`.
+This will process a very simple CSV that ChatGPT generated.
+  - If you have your own CSV to process ensure that it is has  "Description" and "Category" fields.
+  - Update the candidate labels to reflect your own use case.

 # Example Results
 ```